LairdCP/Pinnacle_100_Sample_Applications/apps/low_power/README.rst

 in low power mode.
 During this time, the UART used for terminal communications is disabled to minimise power consumption.

 Upon expiry of the time defined by SLEEP_TIME_SECONDS, the terminal UART is enabled again, and the HTTP GET repeated.
-This behaviour is repeated cyclically until the application is exited.
+This behaviour is repeated forever.

+Every 3rd loop, the app switches between keeping the HTTP connection alive and closing it after each request.
+This demonstrates it is possible to keep a TCP connection open while using eDRX.

 Configuration Options
 *********************